 Academic scholarships are renewable annually provided students maintain the required yearly grade-point average and are in good personal standing with the College.

 Scholarship recipients are expected to maintain superior academic performance while at Albion College.
 To renew a Distinguished Albion Scholar award, a Trustee Scholarship and a Presidential Scholarship, a student must maintain a yearly grade point average of 3.00.
-To renew a Webster Scholarship, a Briton Award or a Heritage Award, a student must maintain a yearly grade point average of 2.50.
+To renew a Webster or Briton Scholarship, a student must maintain a yearly grade point average of 2.50.

 Grade point averages and units earned are reviewed at the end of the academic year by the Financial Aid Office.
 A student's first year of college is often the most challenging.
 Therefore, students are encouraged to seek the advice of their faculty adviser while making decisions regarding their class schedule.
 Eligibility to retain an academic award will require the yearly G.P.A. or a written plan of action from the faculty adviser regarding the issues surrounding a student's G.P.A.
 Students must also maintain good social standing to be eligible for renewal of an academic award, as defined in Albion College's online Student Handbook.

 Campus employment is available to help students meet expenses.
-The Federal Work-Study program is available for students who show financial need, based on analysis of the FAFSA.
-In addition to on-campus Work-Study positions, there are positions available off-campus in the community of Albion that are funded through the federal Work-Study program.
+Federal Work-Study programs are available for students who show financial need, based on analysis of the FAFSA.
+In addition to on-campus Work-Study positions, there are positions available off-campus in the community of Albion that are now funded through the federal Work-Study program.
 Earnings from student employment are paid directly to the student by payroll check each month; the amount earned is not credited to the student's account.